Head for heights

-though it is a myth they have an innate skill for doing so.
+but the idea that all Mohawk people have an innate skill for doing so is a myth.

-Unlike acrophobia, a natural fear of heights is a normal phenomenon.
-When one finds oneself in an exposed place at a great height, one feels one's own posture as unstable.
-A normal fear of heights can generate feelings of anxiety as well as autonomic symptoms like outbreaks of sweat.
+Unlike acrophobia, a natural fear of falling is normal.
+When one finds oneself in an exposed place at a great height, one normally feels one’s own posture as unstable.
+A normal fear of falling can generate feelings of anxiety, as well as autonomic symptoms like outbreaks of sweat.
+In someone with acrophobia, however, the fear of falling arises in situations that would not affect most people, and the fear can be much stronger, out of proportion to the situation.

-Causes of fear of heights
+Causes of fear of falling

 There are logical biological causes of fear of falling.
 Firstly, there is the innate so-called "cliff edge phenomenon", whereby even toddlers, as well as many animals, avoid large drops, even without having previously had a bad experience.

-Vertigo itself is caused by a destabilization of the posture which, when it occurs at height, results from too large a distance from the eyes to the nearest visible solid object and is referred to as "distance vertigo" or "height vertigo".
-In order to see the object in space, the head starts to sway imperceptibly and "location reflex" then causes the body to sway with it.
-At the same time, the body stabilizes its position using the periphery of the retina, but when someone looks down they now lack this stabilizing factor.
+Vertigo is a separate condition, caused by a destabilization of the posture.
+When it occurs at height, it is the result of too large a distance from the eyes to the nearest visible solid object and is referred to as "distance vertigo" or "height vertigo".
+In order to see the object, the head starts to sway imperceptibly, and "location reflex" then causes the body to sway with it.
+At the same time, the body stabilizes its sense of position using the periphery of the retina, but if the person looks down they lose this stabilizing factor.
 This physiological swaying is normally counteracted by the body's vestibular system and proprioceptive sense.
-However, for example, if there is damage to the sense of balance, in fact, the risk of falling is increased.
+However, for example, if the person's sense of balance has previously been damaged, the risk of falling is increased.